 Start by frying the guinea fowl in butter and oil for a few minutes each side until well coloured.

-There should be lots of buttery juices in the pan so tip in some flour over a medium heat and cook for a minute before adding chicken stock and dry white wine.
+There should be lots of buttery juices in the pan so tip in some flour over a medium heat and cook for a minute before gradually adding the chicken stock and dry white wine.

-Bring it to the boil and pour into the dish.
-It will seem quite thick but will thin out as the onions and guinea fowl cooks and it will save you time later.
+It will seem quite thick, but will thin out as the onions and meat cooks.

 Sprinkle over some chopped parsley and serve with some crispy roast potatoes.